Pre-Order Your Thanksgiving Dinner

 If it is oil-based face paint on washable clothing, remove it by applying a light-coloured grit-free hand cleaner, like a mechanic uses.
-Work the hand cleaner in and let it sit for a few minutes.
+Work the hand cleaner into the stain and let it sit for a few minutes.
 Then work in liquid dish detergent or Sunlight Laundry Bar Soap and rinse thoroughly.
 Hang up the garments to allow them to dry and look at the stained area when it is dry.
-If a stain is still there, use a laundry spot stain remover and rinse again.
-Once the stain is gone, launder as usual.
+If a stain is still there, use the same treatment again and rinse again.
+Once the stain is gone, wash as usual.
 Remember to always test stain removal products on a hidden area of the garments before proceeding with treating the stain.

-Removing face paint from furniture is more complicated due to the variety of fabrics and finishes some of which cannot be successfully spot cleaned without creating water mark stains.
-Generally for best results contact a professional upholstery cleaning company.
+Removing face paint from furniture is more complicated due to the variety of fabrics and finishes, some of which cannot be successfully spot cleaned without creating watermark stains.
+Generally, for best results, contact a professional upholstery cleaning company.